igaikin/gaikin-git-repo/readme.md

 *Special thanks*
 -------------

--Herman Rabinkin
++Herman Rabinkin
--Internet networks
++Internet networks
--My patience
++My patience
--A couple of cups of coffee
++A couple of cups of coffee
--Cigarettes (without them, my patience would have burst faster)
++Cigarettes (without them, my patience would have burst faster)